Managing Your Board the Right Way

 Growth company Boards typically have five or seven members that are divided like this:

 • One to three outside investors, who often sit on many Boards.
-I know some investors who sit on ten or more Boards — each of which meets at least once per quarter.
+I know some investors who sit on ten or more boards, and each meeting is held at least once per quarter.
 It’s a guarantee that at least one of these companies will be experiencing a “big-time crisis or opportunity” that will suck up huge amounts of time.
 Plus, your investors also have to look for and evaluate new investments.
-Therefore, they are time challenged.
+Therefore, they are time-challenged.

 • One to three independent Directors, who typically have many other corporate responsibilities.